Find AA Meetings in Oregon

 Sourced from official Oregon AA intergroups

-Oregon's AA community spans 184 cities with meetings held daily at churches, community centers, and online.
-Whether you're searching for AA meetings near you, looking for a specific meeting type, or exploring online AA meetings and AA Zoom meetings across Oregon, our directory connects you with local AA groups ready to welcome newcomers and support long-term recovery.
+Oregon's AA community includes 1,301 meetings across 187 cities, held daily at churches, community centers, and online.
+Whether you're looking for a meeting near you, a specific format, or an online or Zoom option anywhere in Oregon, this directory lists local AA groups that are open to newcomers and people at every stage of recovery.

 Active filters: